deepakr-28/simply-jekyll/_posts/2021-06-01-reddit-strategy.md

 ### Find the Community-Idea fit

-I think the reason Reddit works well for this is that if I received a hand-crafted personalised message from a comment I wrote on the niche I'm interested in from another anonymous user, I know for a fact that this individual is reaching out to me for what I'm interested in and not because of who I am.
+I think the reason Reddit works well for this is that if I received a hand-crafted personalised message from a comment I wrote on the niche topic that I'm interested in from another anonymous user, I know for a fact that this individual is reaching out to me for what I'm interested in and not because of who I am.
 Now we have an idea why Reddit might be good for value creation and now you know that the way you reach out to these people has to be in a way that creates value for them while also engaging them.

 The first thing you need to do is find these communities, to do that I googled "learn programming subreddit".
 It returns three subreddits - r/learnprogramming, r/coding, r/programming.
 All three are important but r/learnprogramming had the biggest potential.
 Then you read the rules to get an idea of who uses this subreddit.
 You sort by the top (by the year) and you get a solid idea about what the community is about and what kind of posts people share there.
 Use your reasoning to see if the users here would resonate with the problem statement at hand.

 For the other products I validated, I googled for "podcasters subreddit" and it returned r/podcasting and r/podcasts.
 The second product was a product for youtube creators so the keyword I used was "youtube creators subreddit".
 It returns three subreddits - r/youtubers, r/newtubers, r/partneredyoutube.
-All three are important but r/partneredyoutube was more of my audience but I never went about building these products due to multiple reasons even though I got validation.
+All three are important but r/partneredyoutube was more of my audience but I never went about building these two products due to multiple reasons even though I got validation.

 ### Find the Early-Evangelists From the Forum